 Sub-section 1.3 Interdisciplinarity and non-incrementality of the research proposed

 In this subsection, describe the research disciplines necessary for achieving the targeted breakthrough of the project along with the added value from this interdisciplinarity.
 In regards to non-incrementality of the research proposed, it is rather simple.
 If your suggested project is a natural continuation of your previous work and/or other various efforts in the field of research, or if it includes integration of existing ideas or methods, the chances of being funded are relatively slim.
-To learn more about this, we’d recommend reading the article in our knowledge base about EIC Pathfinder’s (FET Open) three “gatekeepers”.
+To learn more about this, we’d recommend reading the article in our knowledge base about the FET-Open “gatekeepers”.

 Sub-section 1.4 High risk, plausibility and flexibility of the research approach